CHIEF EXECUTIVE OFFICER

 Leondra has taught History and Black Studies at the collegiate level.
 She is also a published author having written numerous articles on the inequity of the dominant narrative.
 Her voice is often sought out to comment on the stigmatization of mental health conditions, systems change and DEIA initiatives.
 Leondra is a board member of the Minnesota Council of Nonprofits and Turning Point.
 She holds a bachelor’s and master’s degree from Howard University.

-As Senior Director of Network Insights, Amber oversees network insights strategy that convenes contributors to connect, drive collective action, and advance an advocacy agenda.
-She has a wealth of experience in community organizing, political advocacy, and systems change.
+As Managing Director of Policy Impact, Amber leads the organization in developing and advancing AALF’s policy initiatives and advocacy priorities, through coalition building and policy entrepreneuship.
+She has a wealth of experience in community organizing, governmental advocacy, and systems change.
 Amber is a former policy advisor to MN Governor Tim Walz and Lt.
 Governor Peggy Flanagan, where she managed policy and legislative relations on public safety and criminal justice reform.
 Amber is a 2015 Josie R. Johnson Leadership Academy Fellow and holds a bachelor’s degree, summa cum laude, from the University of Minnesota.
 She’s currently studying for her master’s degree at Luther Seminary.

 ADORA LAND TOLEFREE

 With nearly a decade in the nonprofit sector, Adora directs the organization’s development strategies that create leadership pipelines to drive collective action.
 She manages the Josie R. Johnson Leadership Academy as well.
+Adora completely revamped the Leadership Academy curriculum in 2022, which attracted a record number of applicants to the program for the 2022-2023 cohort.
+She stays active as a community volunteer throughout the Twin Cities, and hails from the St. Paul’s Rondo neighborhood.
 Adora is passionate about developing strategies to increase community wealth and is a firm believer that collective work is the best way to generate opportunities for community.
 She holds a master’s degree in Public and Nonprofit Administration from Metropolitan State University.

 BOARD OF DIRECTORS